RossinesP/git-ticker/README.md

 - `--max-diff-size`: (Optional) Maximum diff size in characters before truncation (default: 50000)
 - `--send-to-slack`: (Optional) Send the summary to a Slack channel (requires `--slack-channel`)
 - `--slack-channel`: (Optional) Slack channel name without the # prefix (required if `--send-to-slack` is set)
+- `--summary-template`: (Optional) Path to a custom summary template file (markdown).
+Defaults to the built-in template

 **Note:**
 - When using `--dev-branch`, `commit_a` and `commit_b` are not required